onmyshelf/api/inc/modules/database/README.md

 # Database modules

-You can add here a custom database class.
+You can add here a custom database module.

+# Structure
+Creates a folder here with a file named `database.php`.

 e.g. of file:
 ```php